obsidian-tasks-group/obsidian-tasks/docs/queries/regular-expressions.md

 ### Finding empty fields

-I want to find tasks that have no description, perhaps because they were created from a template.
+I want to find tasks that have no description, perhaps because they were created from a template:

 ```text
 description regex matches /^$/
 ```

-I want to filter out tasks that have no description, perhaps because they were created from a template.
+I want to exclude tasks with no description:

 ```text
 description regex does not match /^$/